awonak/HagiwoModulove/pages/content/arythmatik.md

 Use the encoder to select which parameter to edit, and click the encoder button to chanve between select and edit mode.
 Hold and rotate the encoder to change the selected output channel.
+Long press to change global settings like output mode (trigger, gate, flip) and internal clock tempo.

+{{< youtube 5RXct6RRtnQ >}}

 ```yaml
 Encoder: